Bewelge/MIDIano/README.md

 I will keep the (outdated) code in this repository public though, in case someone is interested in looking at or tinkering with it.
 However please note that it is not open source.

 The current version of the app can be accessed at [Midiano.com](https://midiano.com/).

-Midiano is an interactive Piano-learning webapp that runs on any device with a modern browser.
-Open any MIDI-File and Midiano shows you the notes as falling bars over a piano as well as the corresponding sheet music.
-Connect a MIDI-Keyboard to get instant feedback if you hit the correct notes.
-You can also use the keyboard as output device to play the MIDI-Files on your keyboard.

-It runs on any browser (and device) that supports the <a href='https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#browser_compatibility'>WebAudioAPI</a> (Full support apart from Internet Explorer).
-To connect a MIDI-Keyboard the browser also needs to support the <a href='https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess#browser_compatibility'>WebMIDIAPI</a> (Currently only Chrome and Edge).

 #### Features :